dkosmari/Papaya-HUD/README.md

 2. `make`

-3. (Optional) If your Wii U is named `wiiu` in your local network, you can also run:
+3. (Optional) If your Wii U is named `wiiu` in your local network, you can also do:

    - `make run` (will temporarily load the plugin into Aroma without installing it, requires `wiiload` package from devktiPro)